steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/reel/CcOfYe4J9Tj/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the DeLorean animation on my Instagram!!</a>
 </p>

-I still remember working on this animation on the plane to San Francisco during my junior year of highschool.
+I still remember working on this animation on the plane to San Francisco during my junior year of high school.
 I'm so incredibly proud of the render and it, similar to the [Katana and Knights Helmet render](#a-katana-and-knights-helmet), has stood the test of time very well.
 This project was my first attempt at making a photorealistic car, and my success with the model was a driving force (🥴) in my completion of my [Ford Bronco model](#the-ford-bronco).

 #### Spoon Catapult
 <p align="center">